American Historical Association: Women and African Americans

+Thavolia Glymph was elected president of the AHA for the term beginning in 2024.
+The 140th president, she is the first Black woman to hold that post.

 Publication standards

-From the beginning, the association was largely managed by historians employed at colleges and universities, and served a critical role in defining their interests as a profession.
+From its founding, the association was largely managed by historians employed at colleges and universities, and served a critical role in defining their interests as a profession.
 The association's first president, Andrew Dickson White, was president of Cornell University, and its first secretary, Herbert Baxter Adams, established one of the first history Ph.D. programs to follow the new German seminary method at Johns Hopkins University.
 The clearest expression of this academic impulse in history came in the development of the American Historical Review in 1895.
 Formed by historians at a number of the most important universities in the United States, it followed the model of European history journals.
 Under the early editorship of J. Franklin Jameson, the Review published several long scholarly articles every issue, only after they had been vetted by scholars and approved by the editor.
 Each issue also reviewed a number of history books for their conformity to the new professional norms and scholarly standards that were taught at leading graduate schools to Ph.D. candidates.
 From the AHR, Sheehan concludes, "a junior scholar learned what it meant to be a historian of a certain sort".

 AHA and public history

 Meringolo (2004) compares academic and public history.
 Unlike academic history, public history is typically a collaborative effort, does not necessarily rely on primary research, is more democratic in participation, and does not aspire to absolute "scientific" objectivity.
 Historical museums, documentary editing, heritage movements and historical preservation are considered public history.
 Though activities now associated with public history originated in the AHA, these activities separated out in the 1930s due to differences in methodology, focus, and purpose.
-The foundations of public history were laid on the middle ground between academic history and the public audience by National Park Service administrators during the 1920s-30s.
+The foundations of public history were laid on the middle ground between academic history and the public audience by National Park Service administrators during the 1920s–30s.

 The academicians insisted on a perspective that looked beyond particular localities to a larger national and international perspective, and that in practice it should be done along modern and scientific lines.
-To that end, the association actively promoted excellence in the area of research, the association published a series of annual reports through the Smithsonian Institution and adopted the American Historical Review in 1898 to provide early outlets for this new brand of professional scholarship.
+To that end, the association actively promoted excellence in the area of research, the association published a series of annual reports through the Smithsonian Institution and adopted The American Historical Review in 1898 to provide early outlets for this new brand of professional scholarship.